wavesplatform/waves-node-notifier-extension/README.md

 ## What can do

-- when the node starts, it sends message:
+- when the node starts, it sends message why the node will not generate blocks:
   - if mining disabled in config
   - a generating balance is less than 1000 Waves
   - the miner account has a smart contract